Zethon5/First-Projects/README.md

-# First-Projects-
+# First-Projects
-Just some of the first python programs I made.
+- Just some of the first python programs I made.
 These programs are easy to understand, and don't require any special libraries.

 ## Crapjack.py